ben-75/abra-idea-plugin/README.md

 Once your environment is ready, clone this repository, open the project and generate the parser and the lexer:

- - To generate the parser : right-click on the file Abra.bnf and select "Generate Parser Code"
+ - To generate the parser : right-click on the file Qupla.bnf and select "Generate Parser Code"
- - To generate the lexer : right-click on the file Abra.flex and select "Run JFlex Generator"
+ - To generate the lexer : right-click on the file Qupla.flex and select "Run JFlex Generator"

 Now you should have a `gen/` directory at the root of the project with all the generated code.

 Make sure that the `gen/` directory is in the source path of your project
-(Open "Project Structure > Modules > abra-language-plugin > tab "Sources")
+(Open "Project Structure > Modules > qupla-language-plugin > tab "Sources")

 You can now run the plugin.
 If you plan to modify the bnf or the lexer: it can be useful to enable the plugin PsiViewer in the instance of IntelliJ running the plugin (If you followed carefully the instructions to